To read the first part click here

 The Centrality of Jesus Christ

-The challenge that emerge it seems to me is to know how to think of everything starting with Jesus Christ and not only from the doctrine that we deduce from his teaching eucaristia04but first and foremost knowing how to judge situations in the light of his way of being, his vision of existence.
+The challenge that emerge it seems to me is to know how to think of everything starting with Jesus Christ and not only from the doctrine that we deduce from his teaching but first and foremost knowing how to judge situations in the light of his way of being, his vision of existence.
 This requires much more than a cosmetic operation which involves adding some reference to him to the options that have been decided, so to speak, somewhere else.

 In this context, the weakness of the mystical-sacramental dimension in the unfolding of the congress was significant.
 Although in the reflections on vows, for example, there was an absence of a Christological reference, even more worrying is the fact the great non-presence in the congress was the Eucharist.
 The Prefect of the Congregation for Consecrated Life was the only person to talk about it!
 This neglect should also lead us to ask ourselves about the fact that this omission was so little commented upon.